 Abstract:

-Introduction: Given the roadside safety and occupational injury prevention implications of recent cannabis use, there is a need for objective and validated measures of recent cannabis use that may be applied to enforce regulations and reduce the risk of injury.
-Pupillary response to light may offer an avenue for detection that outperforms typical sobriety tests and blood THC concentrations.
+Introduction: Given the roadside safety and occupational injury prevention implications associated with cannabis impairment, there is a need for objective and validated measures of recent cannabis use.
+Pupillary light response may offer an approach for detection.

-Method: 84 participants (mean age: 32, 42% female) with daily, occasional, and no-use cannabis use histories participated in pupillary light response tests after smoking cannabis ad libitum or relaxing for 15 minutes (no use).
+Method: 84 participants (mean age: 32, 42% female) with daily, occasional, and no-use cannabis use histories participated in pupillary light response tests before and after smoking cannabis ad libitum or relaxing for 15 minutes (no use).
 The impact of recent cannabis consumption on trajectories of the pupillary light response was modeled using functional data analysis tools.
 Logistic regression models for predicting recent cannabis use were compared, and average pupil trajectories across cannabis use groups and times since light test administration were estimated.

-Results: Models revealed small, significant differences in pupil response to light after cannabis use comparing the occasional use group to the no use control group, and similar statistically significant differences in pupil response patterns comparing the daily use group to the no use controls.
-Additionally, a model predicting recent cannabis use using functional data analysis methods outperformed a predictive model using traditional methods (AUC: 0.71 vs 0.68, p=0.6).
-Estimated trajectories of pupillary light response found that acute cannabis smoking was associated with less initial and sustained constriction compared to controls.
+Results: Models revealed small, significant differences in pupil response to light after cannabis use comparing the occasional use group to the no use control group, and similar statistically significant differences in pupil response patterns comparing the daily use group to the no use comparison group.
+Trajectories of pupillary light response estimated using functional data analysis found that acute cannabis smoking was associated with less initial and sustained pupil constriction compared to no cannabis smoking.

 Discussion: These analyses show the promise of pairing pupillary light response and functional data analysis methods to assess recent cannabis use.

-KEYWORDS: pupillary light reflex, pupillometry, cannabis, functional data analysis, substance abuse detection
+KEYWORDS: pupillary light reflex, pupillometry, cannabis, functional data analysis, substance use detection

 Highlights:

-Models reveal differences in pupil responses to light between recent cannabis users and non-users.
+Results reveal differences in pupillary light responses between recent cannabis users and non-users.

-Daily and occasional users showed no difference in pupil response due to acute cannabis use, suggesting it’s use as a potential biomarker of recent use, invariant to cannabis tolerance.
+Daily and occasional users showed no difference in pupillary light response due to acute cannabis use, suggesting its use as a potential biomarker of recent use, invariant to cannabis tolerance.

-Models using functional data methods show higher prediction than models using single value summaries.
+Models using functional data methods have promise for improving prediction than models using single value summaries.

 INTRODUCTION:

-According to the National Survey on Drug Use and Health, the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
+According to the National Survey on Drug Use and Health, the rates of cannabis consumption have increased in adults over 26, and adults aged 18-25, from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
 Along with increases in consumption, there have been increases in cannabis-involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [2].
-Additionally, cannabis consumption at or before work is of concern to employers with regards to risk of occupational injury; however, the research on this association is mixed [3, 4] with temporality of exposure being a major limitation of the extant literature.
-An objective, easy to obtain biomarker of recent cannabis use may be of value in field assessments, particularly in the context of investigation of motor vehicle crashes and occupational incidents.
+Although there is mixed evidence with regard to risk of occupational injury, with temporality of exposure being a major limitation of the extant literature [3, 4] cannabis consumption at or before work is of concern to employers, especially for employees involved in safety sensitive tasks.
+An objective, easy to obtain biomarker of recent cannabis use may be of value in field assessments, such as in the context of investigation of motor vehicle crashes and occupational incidents.